ta5een/t5os/README.md

 This is the recommended method if you would like to contribute to the project.

-1. Clone the repository
+1. Clone the repository:

     ```sh
     git clone https://github.com/ta5een/t5os.git
     ```

-1. Build the GCC Cross-Compiler toolchain
+1. Build the GCC Cross-Compiler toolchain:

     ```sh
     make toolchain